bigdatagenomics/mango/docs/cloud/google-cloud.rst

 ---------------------------
 The necessary `initialization scripts <https://raw.githubusercontent.com/bigdatagenomics/mango/master/bin/gce/install.sh>`__ are available at the Google Cloud Storage bucket located at `gs://mango-initialization-bucket/ <https://console.cloud.google.com/storage/browser/mango-initialization-bucket>`__

+In order to access this bucket through the cloud dataproc cluster, it is necessary to give 'billing account manager <https://cloud.google.com/billing/docs/how-to/billing-access>`__ permissions to dataproc-accounts.iam.gserviceaccount.com and compute@developer.gserviceaccount.com through the `IAM console <https://console.cloud.google.com/iam-admin>`__

 Create the Cloud Dataproc Cluster (modify the fields as appropriate) with the below installation script

 .. code:: bash